 In this example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-This will open Create Workflow window as shown below.
-Please provide the unique name (wf_Customers) and leave the default settings.
+It opens the Create Workflow window.
+Provide a unique name (wf_Customers) and leave the default settings.

 Once we created the workflow, our next step is to create a session task for our mapping.